 Working Within the System: Institutional Budgets, Operational Characteristics & Local Food Procurement

 The annual food and beverage budget for New England colleges ranges from $23,000 to $25 million.
-This week we will look at how these institutional budgets and other operational characteristics – like whether an institution operates its own dining services or is managed by a food service management company – affect local procurement.
+In this installment, we look at how these institutional budgets and other operational characteristics – like whether an institution operates its own dining services or is managed by a food service management company – affect local procurement.

 Publication Date: October 23, 2017